vin3697/Custom_Object_detection/README.md

 # Custom_Object_detection
+#Sitll I have to work a lot on it!!

  I downloaded the images of guitar from google, then I installed the application labelimg through which I gave lables (class)to my image.